n64decomp/sm64/README.md

 3. If you get `make: *** No targets specified and no makefile found.
 Stop.`, you are not in the correct directory.
 Make sure the yellow text in the terminal ends with `sm64-port`.
 Use `cd <dir>` to enter the correct directory.
 If you write `ls` you should see all the project files, including `Makefile` if everything is correct.
 4. If you get any error, be sure MSYS2 packages are up to date by executing `pacman -Syu` and `pacman -Su`.
 If the MSYS2 window closes immediately after opening it, restart your computer.
 5. When you execute `gcc -v`, be sure you see `Target: i686-w64-mingw32` or `Target: x86_64-w64-mingw32`.
 If you see `Target: x86_64-pc-msys`, you either opened the wrong MSYS start menu entry or installed the incorrect gcc package.
+6. When switching between building for other platforms, run `make -C tools clean` first to allow for the tools to recompile on the new platform.
+This also helps when switching between shells like WSL and MSYS2.

 ### Debugging